AssafAssaf/GlassBreakageDetector/README.md

 The default version is for the Nucleo board.
 In order to use the Simba board, simply define the preprocessor symbol SIMBA_BOARD.

+Note that in order to use the Nucleo board version, some physical modifications should be made.
+Please refer to "Board Modifications" section below.

 ![Alt text](/SimbaBoard.jpg?raw=true "Title")